Montana close to becoming 1st state to completely ban TikTok

 “I think Montana’s got an opportunity here to be a leader,” Knudsen, a Republican, told a House committee in March.
 He says the app is a tool used by the Chinese government to spy on Montanans.

-Montana’s ban would not take effect until January 2024 and would be void if Congress passes a ban or if TikTok were no longer tied to the Chinese government.
+Montana’s ban would not take effect until January 2024 and would be void if Congress passes a ban or if TikTok severs its Chinese connections.

 Opponents argued the bill amounted to government overreach and that residents could easily circumvent the proposed ban by using a Virtual Private Network.
 A VPN encrypts internet traffic and makes it more difficult for third parties to track online activities, steal data and determine a person’s location.